RhetTbull/macnotesapp/README.md

 Commands:
-  accounts  Print information about Notes accounts. add       Add new note. config    Configure default settings for account, editor, etc. help      Print help; for help on commands: help <command>. list      List notes, optionally filtering by account or text.
+  accounts  Print information about Notes accounts. add       Add new note. cat       Print one or more notes to STDOUT config    Configure default settings for account, editor, etc. dump      Dump all notes or selection of notes for debugging help      Print help; for help on commands: help <command>. list      List notes, optionally filtering by account or text.